darleison-rodrigues/apod-imagery/README.md

         *   **Top-N Accuracy:** Is the correct answer in the top 1 or top 3 predictions?
         *   **Mean Reciprocal Rank (MRR):** How high up the list is the correct answer, on average?
     *   **Performance:** We measure the processing speed (time per item) to quantify the efficiency gains from quantization.
+    *   **GPU Metrics:** We also track GPU utilization and memory usage during the embedding generation and classification processes to monitor resource consumption and identify optimization opportunities.

 This process provides a clear, data-driven comparison to select the best model that balances accuracy and performance for the application's needs.